 Average Tuition: $1,310

-A mid-sized, regional, public research university, the University of North Carolina Greensboro has been hard at work appealing to students in need of advanced education in business and technology, particularly non-traditional students and part-time learners.
-UNCG offers a Master of Science in Information Technology with a concentration in Business Analytics as well as an online post-bachelor’s certificate in Business Analytics that has been developed in partnership with SAS.
+The Greensboro member within the wider University of North Carolina System is a mid-sized, regional, public research university.
+It offers a Master of Science in Information Technology with a concentration in Business Analytics.
+It also offers an online post-bachelor’s certificate in Business Analytics that has been developed in partnership with SAS.

 Coursework for UNC Greensboro’s program includes data management, systems analysis and design, information systems management, project management, models and methods in business analytics, and more.
-The program is designed to provide the most up-to-date information, knowledge, and skills possible in the field, and students will be prepared to both work with large amounts of data and also apply that knowledge to the needs of organizations.
+The program is designed to provide the most up-to-date information, knowledge, and skills possible in the field, and students will be prepared to:

 City University of Seattle